carsten0x51h/indi-device-watchdog/README.md

 ```

-Example: ...
-Defaults...
-INDI server runs on port 7624 on localhost....
-Location of INDI driver binaries are in /usr/bin
+Simple example: Assuming the INDI server runs on localhost on the default port and the INDI binaries are located in /usr/bin, the command boils down to:

 	sudo ./indi_device_watchdog -D my-indi-device-config.json